sentinel-hub/eo-grow/docs/source/common-configuration-patterns.md

 }
 ```

-In such cases we advise you do not provide any variables in the core pipeline configuration (i.e. "batch_download.json") so that the config parsing fails if not all variables are specified.
+In such cases, we advise you do not provide any variables in the core pipeline configuration (i.e. "batch_download.json") so that the config parsing fails if not all variables are specified.
 Otherwise you risk typo-specific problems such as specifying a value for `"yaer"` which won't override the `"year"` variable (and you download data for 2019 instead of 2020).

-A similar specific-paths mechanism can also be achieved by modifying the storage manager directly:
+A similar specific-paths mechanism can also be achieved by modifying the storage manager directly from the final config:
 ```
 { // batch_download_2019_Q4.json
   "**pipeline": "${config_path}/batch_download.json",